Black lawmaker hopes highway project can right an old wrong

 In 1967, after the route was changed to its current course, Love Sr. and other residents sued, alleging racial discrimination meant to harm North Nashville, its Black businesses and higher education institutions.
 The case made its way to the U.S. Supreme Court, which declined to hear it.

-Some 128 businesses were demolished or relocated, making up almost 80% of Nashville's African American proprietorships, the state library says.
+Some 128 businesses were demolished or relocated, making up almost 80 percent of Nashville’s African American proprietorships, the state library says.

 Love Sr. and his wife had moved nearby after living for years on Scovel Street, one block away from Jefferson, and the demolition plans caught them by surprise.